Robert Carl: Writings

 Since 1994, Carl has been a critic for Fanfare magazine, where he writes extensively on new music recordings.
 In addition, he has completed a book on Terry Riley’s In C, published in 2009 by Oxford University Press.
 His interest in Japanese music (Carl often performs his own music on the shakuhachi) led to a residency in Tokyo in spring 2007, which resulted in interviews with 25 contemporary Japanese composers.
 In 2013, Carl published "Eight Waves a Composer Will Ride in This Century" on an emerging common practice period that he observes in twenty-first-century compositional practice, based on the universality of music technology, globalism, cross-disciplinary collaboration, and sonic essentialism.
-This essay has become the basis for Music Composition in the 21st Century: A Practical Guide for the New Common Practice, published by Bloomsbury in August 2020.
+This essay has become the basis for, published by Bloomsbury in August 2020.
 He has also edited the final (posthumous) book of Jonathan Kramer, Postmodern Music, Postmodern Listening, also published by Bloomsbury.